Career and Technical Education

 Why do you have students focus on career paths?

 Studies show that students with a career concentration do better in all areas of high school.
 By expanding the career technical education program, we’re better preparing our students for success.
 MHS students are able to choose from 11 different career pathways.
-Through academic lessons and hands-on instruction, students gain a particular job skill; career/technical training offers a wider variety of training in a particular field.
+Through academic lessons and hands-on instruction, students gain specific job skills and career/technical training in a particular field.

 In health and science, for example, students will receive a foundation that goes beyond a basic program.
 Students also will learn from professionals in the field at nearby Penn State Milton S. Hershey Medical Center.